-PGA professionals Graham Laing and Barry Forster are readily available for tuition and advice on golf equipment.
+PGA professional Graham Laing is readily available for tuition and advice on golf equipment.

 Why go elsewhere?
 Lessons are available to golfers from beginners to advanced standard.